abbasdgr8/ticketing-search-app/README.md

 ### Tech Debt / TODOs
 - [ ] Add build and code coverage badges to repo
-- [ ] Add a plugin that calculates Test Coverage during build
+- [ ] Current functionality only has search without indexing.
+Explore other indexing options for future enhancements.
 - [ ] Clean up and beautify CLI views that get displayed to the end user.
 Perhaps evaluate CLI libraries like Clikt
 - [ ] Add more tests for Controllers